julienrat/export_blocks_minecraft_PI_edition/README.md

 2 - Launch Minecraft PI and create something with stone block

-3 - To export blocks move in center of your piece, press TAB and launch this script in to a terminal :
+3 - To export blocks move in center of your piece, press TAB (to exit minecraft) and launch this script in to a terminal :

 python export_blocks_beta.py